InclusiveTechNU/v11/README.md

 **V11 is currently in a Developer Preview and will have a beta release later this fall**

 For stability reasons, this API currently showcases the MacOS implementation of V11.
 The beta release will include support for all major platforms (mac, windows, linux).
+For an early preview of whats to come please reach out to the project's lead: Tommy McHugh at [mchugh@u.northwestern.edu](mailto:mchugh@u.northwestern.edu).

 ## Get Started